emilk/eon/README.md

 ```

 Is `name` really a multiple-choice enum?
 Maybe.
 Maybe not.
-But the Eon parser doesn't know, so must accept it.
+But the Eon parser wouldn't know, so must accept it.
 And this will leave the door open to weirdness where _some_ strings need quotes and not others (and we'll end up similar to YAML).
-So instead we explicitly forbid the above, and always require quotes for strings (…except for map keys).
+So instead we explicitly forbid the above, and always require quotes for strings (…except for map keys that are identifiers).

-We could also tempted to also allow `"Rgb"{r: 255, g: 0, b: 0}`, but that would be ambiguous when parsing: is it one enum variant, or a string followed by a map? (remember: commas are optional in Eon).